Do you enjoy looking for Christmas tree decorating ideas? Browse these gorgeous Christmas Trees and gather ideas for decorating your own tree.

 Our Bright Red & Green Elf Themed Christmas Tree was probably the most fun tree with a specific theme I have done thus far.
 This was our 2020 tree.

-Almost every one of the tree branches are covered with whimsical ornaments.
+Almost every one of the tree branches is covered with whimsical ornaments.

 I was determined to create a simple elegant tree using these colors but the challenge was fun.

-Gold baubles, silver ornaments, floral stems and unique ribbon were fun to work with though.
+Gold baubles, silver ornaments, floral stems, and unique ribbons were fun to work with though.
 The oversized white ornaments are silk poinsettias found at the craft store.

-The perfect mix of red and gold ornaments create a festive and beautiful Christmas tree.
-Christmas balls remind me of my childhood and that is part of the magic of Christmas
+The perfect mix of red and gold ornaments creates a festive and beautiful Christmas tree.
+Christmas balls remind me of my childhood and that is part of the magic of Christmas.

 This is our upstairs tree which occupies a small space but creates a festive atmosphere in our bonus room.